sungnga/revents/README.md

       ```

 ### [6.
 Updating the following count]()
 - The next step we want to do is when a currently login user (currentUser) visits another user profile page, we want to see if the currentUser has already followed this user profile.
 If they have, display the 'Following' button on the user profile page.
-If not, display the 'Follow' button.
+If not, display the 'Not following' button.
 When a user profile page loads/mounts, we want to listen in firestore for the currentUser's 'userFollowing' collection and see if the user profileId  doc is in this collection.
 If there is, that means the currentUser is following the user profile.
 We'r going to write a function to get the user following doc from firestore
 - The second thing we want to do is create a `followingUser` state in profileReducer store to keep track of whether the currentUser is following the user profile.
 We will create actions to toggle the `followingUser` state.
-We show the 'Following' or the 'Follow' button based on this state
+We show the 'Following' or the 'Not following' button based on this state
 - In ProfileHeader.jsx file:
   - Display the followerCount and followingCount in the ProfileHeader section of the user profile page
     ```js